BogdanTopalov/Travel-Agency-Azure-Pipeline/README.md

 ### 2️⃣
 **Create a pipeline in Azure Data Factory**
 - Get all on-premises tables info using Lookup block
-- Copy the data into the bronze layer container using For Each block
+- Copy the data into the bronze layer container using the For Each block

 <br>